A post-traumatic headache is a common symptom following injury or trauma to the head and neck.

 Stress-reduction techniques and stress-management techniques may also help decrease or manage pain.

-To help reduce your chance of getting a head and neck injury, take these steps:
+To help reduce your chances of a head and neck injury:

 Family Doctor—American Academy of Family Physicians

 Headache.
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T116529/Concussion-and-mild-traumatic-brain-injury.
 Upddated December 20, 2017.
 Accessed March 13, 2018.

 Headaches after head injuries—post-traumatic headaches.
 Brainline website.
 Available at: https://www.brainline.org/article/headaches-after-head-injuries-%E2%80%94-post-traumatic-headaches.
 Accessed March 13, 2018.

 Headaches after traumatic brain injury.
 Model Systems Knowledge Translation Center website.
 Available at: http://www.msktc.org/tbi/factsheets/Headaches-After-Traumatic-Brain-Injury.
 Accessed March 13, 2018.

 Post-traumatic headache.
 National Headache Foundation website.
 Available at: http://www.headaches.org/2007/10/25/post-traumatic-headache.
 Accessed March 13, 2018.

 Posttraumatic headache.
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T916438/Posttraumatic-headache.
 Updated February 15, 2017.
 Accessed March 13, 2018.